Alice Visits a Mosque to Learn About Judgment Day

-The dialogue is made up, but the revelations are real as are the sayings of the Prophet Muhammad (the authenticated hadiths are from the Bukhari and/or Sahih Muslim collection unless otherwise indicated).
+The dialogue is made up, but the revelations are real as are the authenticated sayings of the Prophet Muhammad.

 The character of Alice only bears a remote resemblance to the heroine of Lewis Carroll's tale of a young girl "who falls down a rabbit hole into a fantasy world populated by peculiar, anthropomorphic creatures."